Sonar: Later developments in transducers

 Magnetostrictive transducers were pursued after World War II as an alternative to piezoelectric ones.
 Nickel scroll-wound ring transducers were used for high-power low-frequency operations, with size up to 13 ft in diameter, probably the largest individual sonar transducers ever.
-The advantage of metals is their high tensile strength and low input electrical impedance, but they have electrical losses and lower coupling coefficient than PZT, whose tensile strength can be increased by prestressing.
+The advantage of metals is their high tensile strength and low input electrical impedance, but they have electrical losses and a lower coupling coefficient than PZT, whose tensile strength can be increased by prestressing.

 Other materials were also tried.
-Nonmetallic ferrites were promising for their low electrical conductivity resulting in low eddy current losses, Metglas offered high coupling coefficient, but they were inferior to PZT overall.
-In the 1970s, compounds of rare earths and iron were discovered with superior magnetomechanic properties, namely the Terfenol-D alloy.
-This made possible new designs, e.g. a hybrid magnetostrictive-piezoelectric transducer.
+Nonmetallic ferrites were promising for their low electrical conductivity, resulting in low eddy current losses.
+Metglas offered a high coupling coefficient, but they were inferior to PZT overall.
+In the 1970s, compounds of rare earths and iron were discovered with superior magnetomechanical properties, namely the Terfenol-D alloy.
+This made possible new designs, e.g., a hybrid magnetostrictive-piezoelectric transducer.
 The most recent of these improved magnetostrictive materials is Galfenol.

 Other types of transducers include variable-reluctance (or moving-armature, or electromagnetic) transducers, where magnetic force acts on the surfaces of gaps, and moving coil (or electrodynamic) transducers, similar to conventional speakers; the latter are used in underwater sound calibration, due to their very low resonance frequencies and flat broadband characteristics above them.